XimenaPTM/XimenaPTM/README.md

  🔭 &nbsp; I am a junior Data Analyst with experience in social research, analysing quantitative and qualitative data.

  🎓 &nbsp; I studyed Sociology, a master degree in Antropology, a master degree in Education and a Bootcamp in Data Analytics.
 I love learning.

- 🔄 &nbsp; I have experience working with Agile methodology.

 <h3> Connect with Me </h3>